Ongoing projects

 What Can Science Deliver and What Does Policy Want?
 Expectations on Science in Support of Climate Change Action (2020-2023) funded by the Swedish Research Council, VR, and led by Göran Sundqvist, University of Gothenburg.
 Linda Soneryd is researcher in the project.

 (Un)sustainable lifestyles: social (im)possibilities to consume less (2022-2024.
 This project studies social challenges to reduce consumption.
 Based on a qualitative interview study, experiences among people with attempts or plans to reduce consumption, is compiled.
-The project is funded by The Swedish Research Council Formas with Magnus Boström as project leader and Åsa Callmer as post-doc.
+The project is funded by The Swedish Research Council Formas with Magnus Boström as project leader and Åsa Callmer as post-doc and Linn Rabe and Merve Tuncer as researchers.

 AdvanCing behavioural Change Through an INclusive Green deal (ACCTING).
 The project’s research, co-creation activities and pilot actions aim to facilitate equal and just sustainable impacts.
 The project will study the impact of Green Deal policy initiatives on changes in individual and collective behaviours, with particular attention to vulnerable groups, and their effect on inequalities in the EU, on the basis of a multidimensional gendered and intersectional conceptual framework.
 The consortium includes 12 partners with Örebro University assuming scientific leadership.
 The project, funded by EU, is led by Sofia Strid at ORU, and participating researchers from environmental sociology is Magnus Boström, Carina Green and James White.

-Climate neutral Örebro 2030.
-The project, led by Örebro municipality, will create a platform for collaboration that leads to structural and cultural system innovations for climate change, in both new and existing districts in Örebro. Örebro University is a partner and research from the environmental sociology unit, led by Magnus Boström, will contribute.
-The project focus on energy • communities, citizen dialogues, digitalisation, consumption emissions, mobility measures, and more.
+Climate neutral Örebro 2030 3.0.
+The project, led by Örebro municipality, continues its effort to facilitate collaboration that leads to structural and cultural system innovations for climate change, in both new and existing districts in Örebro. Örebro University, and the Environmental sociology unit, is a partner.
+In this continuation project Magnus Boström and Merve Tuncer contribute, primarily by. conducting a pilot study on experiences from concrete sharing systems in Örebro.
+In the previous Climate neutral Örebro 2030, Magnus Boström and Rolf Lidskog contributed with a theoretical article on sharing.
 The project is funded by the Swedish Energy Agency.

 To trust or not to trust?
 Youth’s attitudes, emotions, and trust in climate change science.
 (2022-2024).
 This project focuses on one aspect of youth’s CC-engagement that has not been studied in-depth before, their relation to, and trust, in climate change science.
 The project focus on what role trust in CC-science plays in youth’s identity development, at an individual level and as actors in CC-organizations.
 The project, founded by the Swedish Research Council Forte, is led by Maria Ojala at ORU, and and participating researchers from environmental sociology is Karin Gustafsson.